SummaryRead the full fact sheet

 About bacterial vaginosis (BV)

 It is normal for a healthy vagina to have many types of bacteria present.

 Bacterial vaginosis (or BV) is common.
 It is caused by an imbalance of the bacteria normally present in the vagina.
 In people with BV, the normal healthy bacteria (in particular, lactobacilli) are replaced by an overgrowth of other mixed bacteria.

 The exact cause of BV is unknown.

 Symptoms of BV may include:

-- watery, white or grey discharge from the vagina
+- a change or increase of discharge from the vagina

 Research has not conclusively found a link between BV and specific sexual practices or acts.
 However, recent evidence supports the use of condoms to reduce the risk of this infection.

-Diagnosis is made based on signs and symptoms and lab tests.
+Diagnosis of BV is made based on signs and symptoms and lab tests.
 During a medical examination, your doctor may notice: